 Parents and families with complaints or concerns should first bring it directly to the attention of the child's teacher or our Director of Social Services depending on the situation.
 In the event that this does not yield a solution, parents should then bring the issue to the attention of the assistant principal or principal.
 If that does not yield a satisfactory solution, parents may then bring their concern to the attention of the Executive Director.
-If that does not yield a satisfactory solution, parents may then bring their concern to the attention of the Board of Directors.
-Complaints to the Board of Directors should be in writing.
-Contact information for the School's Chairperson of the Board of Directors may be obtained in the school's main office.
+If that does not yield a satisfactory solution, parents to the Board of Directors should be in writing.
+Contact information for the School's Chairperson: boardchair@havenacademy.org

-Formal complaints received will be submitted to the Board of Trustees at least one week prior to the next Board meeting.
-Complaints submitted later will be addressed at the subsequent meeting of the Board of Trustees.
 Emergency issues will be dealt with on an as-needed basis, with the Board responding at or prior to its next regular public meeting.
 The Board will make every effort to respectfully address each matter to the satisfaction of the individual or group who presented the complaint.
 The Board, when necessary, may direct the principal or other responsible party to act upon the complaint and report to the Board.
 The Board of Trustees shall render a determination in writing if appropriate or required.